easypx/audio-waveform-slicer/README.md

 # 🎵 Audio data preparation for Sonauto uploads

-## This toolchan is a simple replacement for an external audio editor like Audacity
+This toolchan is a simplier replacement for an external audio editor like Audacity.

 **1. Audio Slicer**: Extract specific sections and export them concatenated or individually.
 Imagine picking out the most important parts (assets) from your song, e.g., verse, chorus, solo.